Difference Between Meyer Lemons and Regular Lemons

 1. Regular Lemons are very acidic in their natural state.
 They’re somewhat sweet with a sharpness that would make your lips grimace.
 Meyer limes lack the tartness of normal lemons.

-2. Meyer lemons are much smoother and they have a more sphere-like shape than regular lemons.
+2. Meyer lemons are much smoother and have a more sphere-like shape than regular lemons.
 Regular lemons are less smooth than Meyer lemons.

 4. Regular lemons are substantially bigger and more vibrant in color.
 Meyer lemons, on the contrary, have intense yellow peel and vivid yellow innards.